-Fudge is a holiday recipe that is loved by everyone.
+Fudge recipes are a holiday staple loved by everyone.

 About this recipe

-- Insane flavor: the combination of peanut butter and chocolate is always fantastic, and in this case, it's mind-blowing!
+- Insane flavor: the combination of peanut butter and chocolate is always fantastic; in this case, it's mind-blowing!
 There's something about the brown sugar, nut butter, and semisweet chocolate that will make a fan out of anyone that takes a bite.

-- Easy to bake: it needs a little mixing of ingredients and melting of chocolate.
+- Easy to make: it needs a little mixing of ingredients and melting of chocolate.
 Super simple.

-- Make ahead: it keeps so well that you can plan in advance and have fudge always ready.
-This makes it great for gift-giving or to take to a friend's house.
+- Make ahead: it keeps so well that you can plan and have fudge always ready.
+This makes it great for gift-giving or when visiting a friend's house.

-- Kid-friendly: it's a great project to make with them as there's no baking or need for appliances.
+- Kid-friendly: it's a great project to make with them as there's no baking or need to use small appliances.

-- Peanut butter: the thicker commercial type, like Skippy creamy peanut butter, or the more fluid, natural ones work for this recipe.
+- Peanut butter: the thicker commercial type, like Skippy creamy peanut butter will render a denser fudge, and the more-fluid natural peanut butters a softer fudge.
+Both work for this recipe.

 - Powdered sugar: also called confectioners or icing sugar, you can easily buy it online.
 Domino powdered sugar is a very popular one.

-- Brown sugar: I like to use light brown sugar, so the color stays softer.
-But dark can also be used.
+- Brown sugar: I like to use light brown sugar for a softer color.
+But dark brown sugar can also be used.

 - Unsalted butter.